Industry Trends

 [Source: The Nielsen Company]

 There’s a lot of opportunity to build brand and customer loyalty when gathering this data, as well as using it for better personalization alongside other technology like predictive analytics.
 A single source of enterprise truth for data — like a customer data platform (CDP) — is the foundation for using customer data wisely.
-Successful marketers have to make sure that data is fresh and integrated, with a company-wide strategy for customer engagement.
+Successful marketers have to make sure that data is continually fresh and integrated, with a company-wide strategy for using data to reach and engage customers.
 That way, customers will only get the right messages at the right time in their buying journey, and marketers won’t waste time on manual data work.
+Poor data quality can lead to frustrated customers and unclear campaign results, and it’s also bad for AI success.

 Here’s what else to know: